by John Salt

 best helicopter size

-settings so the helicopter is less sensitive and doesn’t have the large control range that could get you into trouble quickly.
+This is accomplished by reducing the collective & throttle range, cyclic pitch range, and tail rotor/yaw speed so the helicopter is less sensitive and doesn’t have the large control range that could get you into trouble quickly.

-How important is correct setup?
-It the single most important aspect of learning how to fly any collective pitch RC helicopter in my opinion.
-As you have no doubt heard me rant on - "Everything About Collective Pitch RC Helicopter Success Is In The Setup".
+Next to getting proper instruction, it's the single most important aspect of learning how to fly any collective pitch RC helicopter in my opinion.

 When only the hover portion of the curve is used (and a little bit on either side of the curve), the throttle and more importantly collective pitch stick resolution become much finer so the student doesn't over control lift and descent control of the bird.

-The same way a steep mountain slope will cause a beginner skier to gain too much speed too quickly before he/she has learned the fine balancing & technical skills required to control that speed - a RC heli that is not setup correctly for learning on will "overfly" the students skill level.
-Again, all this setup stuff is covered in depth in my Setup & Tips e-book.
+The same way a steep mountain slope will cause a beginner skier to gain too much speed too quickly before he/she has learned the fine balancing & skills required to control that speed - an RC heli that is not setup correctly for learning on will quickly "overfly" the student's skill level.
+Again, all this setup stuff is covered in depth in my Setup & Tips eBook.

 If you have prior nitro engine experience from RC cars, boats, or planes, you shouldn't have any difficulty getting one tuned and running correctly in a heli.
-One important tip with

 setting up and levelling your

-your swashplate with today's electronically mixed swashplates.
+your swashplate with today's electronically mixed swashplates and flybarless systems.

 Ensure all sticks move the control surfaces in the correct direction.
 For example - if you give a forward cyclic command, make sure your swashplate tilts forward and not backwards or side ways.
-Likewise for left and right cyclic when viewing the swash plate from behind the helicopter – left stick movement makes the swash plate tilt left and a right command tilts it to the right.
+Likewise for left and right cyclic when viewing the swashplate from behind the helicopter – left stick movement makes the swashplate tilt left and a right command tilts it to the right.

 An increase in your throttle/collective stick should show an increase in both your collective pitch and in your engine/motor speed.

 Confirming the tail rotor servo is moving in the correct direction is a little harder to understand at first.
-You must understand how the

-affects your RC heli to be able to figure out what direction the servo moves to change the tail rotor pitch.
+You must understand how the torque affects your RC heli to be able to figure out what direction the servo moves to change the tail rotor pitch.

 The instructions that come with the heli/kit should indicate what direction your servo arm or tail rotor pitch slider moves when given a left or right command.
 Seeing that tail rotor servo placement, main rotor and tail rotor rotational direction, and if the tail rotor is on the left or right side of the tail boom all play a roll in determining direction, there are several different possibilities.

 The easiest way to confirm if you have things set up correctly is to make sure if you give a right tail rotor command, you see the pitch of the tail rotor blades change so they blow air out to the right which in turn thrusts the tail boom to the left (nose of the helicopter turns right) and vice-versa for a left command.

-How do you check it?
-Simply pick up your helicopter by the flybar so the helicopter can pivot forward and backwards.
+The other method is to simply pick up your helicopter by the flybar (if so equipped) so the helicopter can pivot forward and backwards.
 If your helicopter is level, that's perfect.
 If it tilts backwards, that is the last thing you want when learning.
 Move your receiver battery pack or main flight battery a bit closer to the nose of the heli and recheck.

-section.
-It is generally common practice to check your CG if you have a fuel powered model with the fuel tank half full and adjust with the receiver battery pack as required.
+I should mention if you have a nitro, gas, or turbine RC heli, the CG will change a bit as the fuel level changes during the flight – this is discussed in nitro fuel tank section.
+It is generally common practice to check your CG if you have a fuel powered model with the fuel tank/s half full and adjust with the receiver battery pack placement as required.